akihiro-inui/MusicGenreClassifiaction/README.md

 4. If you use CNN, run "traintest.py" before you run "mgc.py"

-5. Please give me any advice
+5. Give me any advice

 ## References